 - Immediately notifying UCPD about spills which occur inside of Kovler Laboratory, Cummings Life Sciences Center (“CLSC”), Donnelly Biological Sciences Learning Center (“BSLC-Donnelley”), Jules F. Knapp Medical Research Center (“BSLC-Knapp”), and Knapp Center for Biomedical Discovery (“KCBD”), to ensure EHS is paged;

-- Notifying EHS and UCM-EHS of significant increases, 100 pounds or greater, in storage of hazardous substances inside of UCM buildings; and
+- Notifying EHS and UCM-EHS of significant increases, 100 pounds or greater, in the storage of hazardous substances inside UCM buildings; and

 Project Managers are responsible for:

-- Immediately notifying UCPD for any spills of hazardous substances which occur on project sites to ensure EHS is paged; and
+- Immediately notifying UCPD of any spills of hazardous substances which occur on project sites to ensure EHS is paged; and

 SARA 312 Tier II Reporting